 Advanced Courses

-High school G/T students are encouraged to participate in Advanced and Advanced Placement courses.
+High school GT students are encouraged to participate in Advanced and Advanced Placement courses.
 Students should also consider special program offerings such as the AP Capstone Program, INCubator, International Baccalaureate program as well as specialized Career Tech and Fine Arts courses.
-An array of Advanced Programs courses are offered at each district high school.
+An array of Advanced Programs courses are offered at each district high school to help students self-select the path best suited to their individual needs.

 GT District Advisory

-This fall, Leander ISD’s new Gifted and Talented (GT) Advisory Committee will kick off.
-This committee will bring parent and student voices together with teachers, counselors and administrators to support and assist the district in gifted/talented service planning and improvement.
+Leander ISD’s Gifted and Talented (GT) Advisory Committee allows GT parents, teachers, counselors and administrators to support and assist the district in gifted/talented service planning and improvement.
+Student input is collected and students are invited to select meetings based on topic and committee needs.

 Goal: